bcgov/hcap/README.md

 To set up and run database, backend (server), and frontend (client) applications:
 - Run `make local-build` within the root folder of the project to build the application
 - Run `make local-run` within the root folder of the project to run the application
-- In a new tab in your terminal, run `make local-db-seed` within the root folder of the project to create the table
 - You should see the application running at `localhost:4000`

 To tear down your environment:
 - Run `make close-local`

-To seed database, run:
-- `make local-db-seed`

 To run server tests:
 - Make sure containers are running